stipptracie/Crypto_Clusters/README.md

 ## The steps for this Challenge are divided into the following sections:

--- Import the Data (provided in the starter code)
+-- Import the Data

--- Prepare the Data (provided in the starter code)
+-- Prepare the Data

--- Find the Best Value for k Using the Original Data -- Cluster Cryptocurrencies with K-means Using the Original Data -- Optimize Clusters with Principal Component Analysis -- Find the Best Value for k Using the PCA Data
+-- Find the Best Value for k Using the Original Data

+-- Cluster Cryptocurrencies with K-means Using the Original Data

+-- Optimize Clusters with Principal Component Analysis

+-- Find the Best Value for k Using the PCA Data

--- Cluster the Cryptocurrencies with K-means Using the PCA Data -- Visualize and Compare the Results
+-- Cluster the Cryptocurrencies with K-means Using the PCA Data

+-- Visualize and Compare the Results

 ## Required Installs